developmentaldynamicslab/Bakopoulou_etal_LWL_NNG/README.md

-**Some explanation of the variables included in the dataset**
+**Explanation of the variables included in the dataset**

 ID: participants code

 OCDI_2_10: Productive noun vocabulary

 Novel_Object_Order: Order for the 4 different Sets (FUM, KIV, ZUP, MIP)

 Utrial: Is each trial of the experiment.
-The label “n” deciding that is novel, “f” identifying set and the number after explain the which trial within the set.
+The label “n” deciding that is novel, “f” identifying set and the number after explain the which trial within the set

-Trial.type : it is labelled as “n” for novel objects TrialSection.type: It specifies which part of the section it is (familisation (f), presentation(p) or test (t))
+Trial.type : it is labelled as “n” for novel objects

+TrialSection.type: It specifies which part of the section it is (familisation (f), presentation(p) or test (t))

 Language_Section: Part of the coding for language (before, during, after)

 Language_Market: Part of the coding for language (more specific within during to identify which part of the naming event it is)

 Final_Selection: the choice of object that children picked

 Name_Start: Identifying when the naming event happens

 Looking_Switch: Identifying if children switch from Left(L), Right(R)

 **Questions?**